IBM/raft-fabric-sample/README.md

+# WARNING: This repository is no longer maintained :warning:

+> This repository will not be updated.
+I will check periodically for pull requests, but do not expect a quick response.

 **This code pattern uses only free, open-source technologies.**

 # Build and run a smart contract on a Hyperledger Fabric network with the Raft ordering service.